 The winter months are also pleasant, with cooler temperatures and less crowds on the trails.
 Hiking in the summer is not recommended or safe.

 What are the best hikes for families in Big Bend National Park?

 The best hikes for families in Big Bend National Park are Santa Elena Canyon and the Hot Springs trails.
 Both these trails are relatively short, easy, and provide lots of interesting things to see and do for children of all ages.

 More Related Hiking Articles on PlanetWare.com

 Choosing the Right Hiking Boots: The most essential gear for hiking is your hiking boots.
 Before you hit the trails, especially in Big Bend National Park, where finding this type of equipment nearby is almost impossible, be sure you have a good pair.
-For the latest information on style and innovations in hiking technology, see our articles on the Best Men's Hiking Boots of 2019 and the Best Women's Hiking Boots of 2019.
+For the latest information on style and innovations in hiking technology, see our articles on the Best Men's Hiking Boots and the Best Women's Hiking Boots.
 These articles will point you in the right direction.